Temperedness criterion of the tensor product of parabolic induction for $GL_n$: Statement of main results

 Tempered representations of a locally compact group $G$ are unitary representations that are weakly contained in $L^2(G)$ (Definition \ref{def:temp}).
-For real reductive Lie groups $G$, irreducible ones were classified by Knapp and Zuckerman \cite{KZ} and play a role as building blocks both in Harish-Chandra's theory for the Plancherel formula of $L^2(G)$ and in Langlands' classification theory of irreducible admissible representations, whereas the Selberg's $1/4$ conjecture for congruence subgroups can be reformulated as the temperedness of certain unitary representations of $SL_2(\mathbb{R})$ and the Gan--Gross--Prasad conjecture is formulated as a branching problem for tempered representations.
-A complete description of pairs $(G,H)$ of real reductive algebraic groups for which $L^2(G/H)$ is not tempered was accomplished in \cite{BK-III}, but such a description is not known for non-reductive subgroups $H$ except for a few cases \cite[Cor.\ 5.8]{BK-II}.
+For real reductive Lie groups $G$, irreducible ones were classified by Knapp and Zuckerman \cite{KZ}, and are cornerstones both in Harish-Chandra's theory of the Plancherel formula of $L^2(G)$ and in Langlands' classification theory of irreducible admissible representations, whereas the Selberg's $1/4$ conjecture for congruence subgroups can be reformulated as the temperedness of certain unitary representations of $SL_2(\mathbb{R})$ and the Gan--Gross--Prasad conjecture is formulated as a branching problem for tempered representations.
+A complete description of pairs $(G,H)$ of real reductive algebraic groups for which $L^2(G/H)$ is not tempered was accomplished in \cite{BK-III}, but such a classification has not been known for non-reductive subgroups $H$ except for a few cases \cite[Cor.\ 5.8]{BK-II}.

-In this note, we give a solution to Problem \ref{q:main}.
+In this article, we give a solution to Problem \ref{q:main}.
 We shall prove that the solution depends only on the $G$-conjugacy classes of Levi parts of parabolic subgroups $P$ and $Q$.
-Thus it is convenient to introduce the following notation: for a parabolic subgroup $P$ of $GL_n$ with the Levi subgroup $GL_{n_1}\times\cdots\times GL_{n_r}\ (n_1+\cdots+n_r=n)$, we set
+We introduce the following notation: for a parabolic subgroup $P$ of $GL_n$ with the Levi subgroup $GL_{n_1}\times\cdots\times GL_{n_r}\ (n_1+\cdots+n_r=n)$, we set